Kayama Station: History

 Kayama Station was opened on 1 April 1927 on the Odakyu Odawara Line of the Odakyu Electric Railway with direct express service only to Shinjuku.
 The station became a stop on regularly scheduled normal services only from June 1945.
-Limited express services were resumed from 1946, and commuter express services from 1960-1964.
+Limited express services were resumed from 1946, and commuter express services from 1960 to 1964.

 Station numbering was introduced in January 2014 with Kayama being assigned station number OH43.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 8,589 passengers daily.

 The passenger figures for previous years are as shown below.